OisinWrites/Rock-Beats-_/README.md

 - ![](assets/readme-documentation/html-validation.png)
 ### CSS Validation
 - ![](assets/readme-documentation/css-vaildation.png)
+    CSS has a bit of a grievance with the -web-kit functionality employed by browsers, but all seems to be working, and the validator didn't note it.
 ### javaScript Validation
 - ![](assets/readme-documentation/javascript-validation.png)
+    Hundreds of warnings in linter, but no errors left.
+A majority of these are single quote rather than double quote infractions.
+As far as I understand, the warnings are not effecting the functionality of the code as is, so I needn't address them for submission.
 ### Media Screen Mock-ups for Responsivity
 - ![](assets/readme-documentation/screen-mockups.png)
 ### Wave Accessibility Testing
 - ![](assets/readme-documentation/accessibility.png)
+    I am electing to keep my colour decisions in the navbar, which I feel are consistent in style, and reasonably legible.
+    For those with a vision impairment, the site would still be fully accessible as the use of the navigation links are not crucial.
+    Wave also highlighted 'no text in anchors' for the footer.
+Considering that they i) function correctly, without HTML error, ii) are styled adequately as are, and iii) both icons and text have each of the same links/functions, I will also be ignoring WAVE's suggestions.
 ### Lighthouse Performance Testing
 - ![](assets/readme-documentation/performance.png)
+- Note: Performance marker had been at 92% before addition of images for readme.
+Do images, not loaded into the page, but that are only in the directory effect this rating?
 ### Alternate Browser Testing
 - Safari
 - ![](assets/readme-documentation/safari-test-1.png)